 The Marais neighborhood ( the term means "swamp" in French) preserves the narrow streets and traditional architecture of Medieval and Renaissance Paris.
 It's also a prime area for nightlife in Paris and one of our favorite districts for visiting the city after dark.

-- Shoah Memorial and Museum: Inaugurated in 2005, the Shoah museum incorporates both the Centre de Documentation Juive Contemporaine (Contemporary Jewish Documentation Center), an archive of evidence of anti-Jewish persecution begun in 1943, and the Memorial of the Unknown Jewish Martyr, built in 1956.
+- Shoah Memorial and Museum was inaugurated in 2005, and the Shoah museum incorporates both the Centre de Documentation Juive Contemporaine (Contemporary Jewish Documentation Center), an archive of evidence of anti-Jewish persecution begun in 1943, and the Memorial of the Unknown Jewish Martyr, built in 1956.

-- St-Gervais St-Protais Church: This church displays a flamboyant blend of gothic and neoclassical design; it was built on the site of a 6th-century basilica.
+- St-Gervais St-Protais Church displays a flamboyant blend of Gothic and neoclassical design; it was built on the site of a 6th-century basilica.

 - The Place de la Bastille is shared by 4th, 11th, and 12th arrondissements and it is a lovely square where the famous Bastille prison once stood.
 Concerts, cafes, bars, and nightclubs make the Bastille square a much friendlier place these days.